johnisom/wildfire-analyzer/README.md

-# WGU Capstone Project
+# Wildfire Analyzer

 ## Installation

+Install git, install git lfs, then clone github repo to the computer.

 Install miniconda, then run `conda env create --file environment.yml` in this directory.
 Then activate the environment with `conda activate wildfire-analyzer`.

 ## Running application

-1. Unzip the `joblib-objects.zip` file into the project's top level. `unzip joblib-objects.zip`
+Make sure you have 4.5 GB of free memory first.

-2. `python main.py`
+`python main.py`

 ## About